 Overall, fraud in its various guises costs the global economy over $5.127 trillion each year according to estimates by Crowe.

-Banks use this term to refer to the continuous and close monitoring of transactions and online/in-app banking sessions.
+- Continuous transaction monitoring: banks use this term to refer to the continuous and close monitoring of transactions and online/in-app banking sessions.
+It is not only useful to combat fraud, but also a regulatory requirement to monitor transactions over a certain threshold in the context of AML.

 What’s the Role of Machine Learning in Fraud Monitoring?